Understanding 3/8 as a Percentage: A practical guide

 Before we tackle the conversion of 3/8, let's briefly review the basics of fractions and percentages.

 A fraction represents a part of a whole.
 It consists of a numerator (the top number) and a denominator (the bottom number).
-The numerator indicates how many parts we have, while the denominator indicates the total number of equal parts the whole is divided into.
-For example, in the fraction 3/8, 3 is the numerator and 8 is the denominator.
+Practically speaking, the numerator indicates how many parts we have, while the denominator indicates the total number of equal parts the whole is divided into.
+Even so, for example, in the fraction 3/8, 3 is the numerator and 8 is the denominator.
 This means we have 3 parts out of a total of 8 equal parts.

 A percentage is a way of expressing a number as a fraction of 100.
 The word "percent" literally means "out of 100" (per centum in Latin).
 Percentages are often denoted by the symbol "%".
-For instance, 50% means 50 out of 100, or 50/100.
+Take this case: 50% means 50 out of 100, or 50/100.

 Converting 3/8 to a Percentage: The Method